 Trace model checking has been studied mainly theoretically through the definition of several linear temporal logic for Mazurkiewicz traces.
-A Mazurkiewicz trace [20], over an alphabet $\Sigma$ with a independence relation I, can be defined as a $\Sigma$ -labelled partial order set of events with special properties not explained here.
-For Mazurkiewicz traces, local [21, 22] and global [23-25] trace logics have been defined.
-However, in our case, the trace is an abstraction of a distributed execution (or of a scenario) and models a set of possible interleavings of events the distributed system may have had.
+A Mazurkiewicz trace [19], over an alphabet Σ with a independence relation I, can be defined as a Σ -labelled partial order set of events with special properties not explained here.
+For Mazurkiewicz traces, local [20,21] and global [22-24] trace logics have been defined.
+However, in our case, the trace is an abstraction of a distributed execution (or of a scenario) and models a set of possible interleaving of events the distributed system may have had.
 Since we do not suppose to have information about independence between actions, none of these actions are independent a priori; testing must then check that all these possible orderings of events are correct.
 Since the independence relation is not a data that trace temporal logics may exploit, we do not use these logics to model-check our executions and stick to simple sequence (interleaving) semantics.